-- 6. At the initial Panel meeting the Panel should consider whether:: - The derogation application is complete and contains sufficient information to enable industry parties to meaningfully comment - b) The derogation is compliant with the relevant Use Case - c) The derogation is to an out of scope area of the IGT UNC - d) Sufficient evidence has been provided that all relevant safety risks have been mitigated and approval from the HSE has been obtained (as required) - e) Any other derogations (that do not require Authority approval) have been obtained - d)f) The derogation is materially different from a previous request that was rejected (either by Panel or by the Authority following an appeal) - e)g)Whether a derogation is appropriate in the circumstances or whether a modification proposal would be more suitable - 7.
-The Panel will then determine (by majority): - a) Whether to reject the derogation request as non-compliant - b) Whether to request additional consultation questions be added to the consultation response form - c) Whether further information is required from the Proposer (aligned to IGT UNC Part M paragraph 18.7(f)) which will defer any vote to send the derogation proposal for consultation until the next Panel, or the first Panel no less than eight Business Days after the Code Administrator has received the relevant responses as requested by Panel. - d) Whether to defer consideration of the derogation to a future meeting - 8.
-Once the consultation has completed, the Panel will consider consultation responses and determine whether to recommend approveapproval of the derogation to Ofgem.
+- e) Any other derogations that are (in the applicant's opinion) required, have been applied for and not rejected. - f) The derogation is materially different from a previous request that was rejected (either by Panel (as in BR7a) or by the Authority) or has been amended to address the reason for the rejection of, the original application). - g) Whether a derogation is appropriate in the circumstances or whether a modification proposal would be more suitable - 8.
+The Panel will then determine (by majority): - a) Whether to reject the derogation request as non-compliant - b) Whether to request additional consultation questions be added to the consultation response form - c) Whether further information is required from the Proposer (aligned to IGT UNC Part M paragraph 18.7(f)) which will defer any vote to send the derogation proposal for consultation until the next Panel, or the first Panel no less than eight Business Days after the Code Administrator has received the relevant responses as requested by Panel. - d) Whether to defer consideration of the derogation to a future meeting - 9.
+Once the consultation has completed, the Panel will consider consultation responses and determine whether to recommend approval of the derogation to Ofgem.
 Where consultation responses have highlighted issues not previously considered, Panel members have discretion to request additional supporting information, based on a majority vote in favour and to re-issue the derogation for further consultation if they consider the information to have a material effect on the proposal.
 Where this cannot be provided at the time by the proposer, this process would result in the deferral of the vote to approve the derogation request to the next scheduled Panel meeting, or the first Panel no less than eight Business Days after the Code Administrator has received the relevant responses as requested by Panel.
-Panel may also choose to defer their decision to a future meeting. - Derogation requests will be subject to Authority determination. require a unanimous-The Panel shall vote to recommend in support of implementation to be approved by a simple majority.
-The Panel decision recommendation will be based on an assessment of the following factors: - Impact on consumers the extent to which the non-compliance impacts on consumers, for example through increased costs, or risks of failure of supply - Competition for example, any competitive advantage that may arise from granting the Derogation - · Other parties affected by the non-compliance, including where relevant, but not limited to - Central Data Systems Provider (CDSP) - Large distribution network operators - o Other IGTs - Gas Shippers
+Panel may also choose to defer their decision to a future meeting.